kcharters/Studio5Portfolio/README.md

  Our first sprint finished on the 24/09

 I made the firebase auth with login modal and signup page, We finished out first sprint today with most of initial build issues completed.
+### Sprint 2
+Sprint two started just befoure our and the students two week break.
+I kept in contact with tessa and we went over polipay during a video chat, but came across a problem with CORS.
+I now have that code working in pure javascript for her, and we will do some secuirty on monday the 12th of october.